rrabinovitch/aetna_movie_api/README.md

   - There are a handful of gems I set up that I either did not need or did not end up being able to use
     - I usually like to use `simplecov` to support my testing, but did not prioritize setting it up right away
   - Having learned about the testing pyramid last week, I would have liked to spend more time considering what kind of testing to prioritize
+  - Randomization of mock test object attributes in order to make testing a bit more robust - would probably have used the `faker` gem